 - Accessible price point

-For shoppers looking for a fast and cost-effective way to change the feel of their bed, the Lucid memory foam topper is a top choice.
+For shoppers looking for a fast and cost-effective way to change the feel of their bed, the Lucid memory foam topper is an easy choice.
 It has a simple yet effective design that can add softness and supportiveness to your bed.

-This Lucid topper is made with 2” of gel-infused memory foam.
-A 3” thick model is also available for people who want a taller profile or who prefer a thicker comfort layer.
+This Lucid topper is made with 2 inches of gel-infused memory foam.
+A 3-inch-thick model is also available for people who want a taller profile or who prefer a thicker comfort layer.